Program overview

 • Music Educator: Teaching music in schools or private settings, sharing knowledge and passion for music with students.

-• Professional Musician: Performing as a solo artist or as part of a band or orchestra, showcasing musical talents in various venues.
+• Performer: Engaging in live performances as a solo artist or part of a band, showcasing musical talents to audiences.

 • Music Producer: Overseeing the production of music recordings, working with artists to create high-quality sound.